hantsy/spring-security-auth0-sample/docs/ui.md

 In the *Quickstarts* tab, Auth0 provides a series of tutorials to integrate Auth0 with the popular SPA framework, including  Angular/React/Vue, etc.

 I followed the official Angular Quickstart tutorial, but I refactored the project file structure according to the  [Angular Coding Style Guide](https://angular.io/guide/styleguide), and ported the existing codes from [hantsy/angular-spring-reactive-sample](https://github.com/hantsy/angular-spring-reactive-sample) to simplify the development work.
-The final [source codes]((https://github.com/hantsy/spring-security-auth0-sample/tree/master/ui)) can be found under my Github account.

 > More details about creating this sample application step by step, please read the [official Angular Quickstart tutorial](https://auth0.com/docs/quickstart/spa/angular).

 > For the implementation details of accessing Backend APIs, check [this article I have published on Medium](https://hantsy.medium.com/build-a-reactive-application-with-spring-boot-2-0-and-angular-de0ee5837fed) and this old [Angular2 sample codes](https://github.com/hantsy/angular2-sample).

-Here we are going to introduce the details of integrating Auth0 Angular SDK.
+The final [source codes](https://github.com/hantsy/spring-security-auth0-sample/tree/master/ui) can be found under my Github account.
+Here we are going to introduce the steps of integrating Auth0 Angular SDK.

-Install Auth0 Angular SDK.
+Firstly, install Auth0 Angular SDK.

 ```bash
 $ npm i @auth0/auth0-angular
 ```

 Auth0 Angular SDK provides a series of authentication related facilities out of box, including `AuthModule`, `AuthService` , `AuthGuard` and  `AuthHttpInterceptor` .

-We have built those components from scratch in the  [hantsy/angular-spring-reactive-sample](https://github.com/hantsy/angular-spring-reactive-sample).
+> I've created similar facilities from scratch in the client part of [hantsy/angular-spring-reactive-sample](https://github.com/hantsy/angular-spring-reactive-sample).

 Configure `AuthModule`  and `AuthHttpInterceptor` in the *app.module.ts*.

 ```typescript
 // Import the module from the SDK